Prabingithub/Prabingithub/README.md

 - 👋 Hi, I’m @Prabingithub
-- 👀 I’m interested in web development
+- 👀 I’m interested in web data science
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning machine learning
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me, prabinozil@gmmail.com
+- 📫 How to reach me, bhandari.prabin88@gmail.com

 <!---
 Prabingithub/Prabingithub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.